cameraui/docs/recording/storage.md

 ## Where recordings are stored

 By default, recordings live with the rest of camera.ui's data.
-For more than a couple of cameras, put them on a **dedicated local disk**, not the system disk and not a network share.
+For more than a couple of cameras, put them on a **dedicated local disk**, separate from the system disk.
 See [System requirements](/intro/requirements#storage-for-recordings).

+A disk plugged into the machine is fine, and so is a storage path that is a symlink to one.
+A **network share (NAS, SMB, NFS) is not**, and the reason is worth knowing: the folder holds more than video.
+Detection events, the timeline markers and the search index sit next to the footage as databases, so they travel with it when you move the disk.
+Those databases need file locking that network filesystems do not provide reliably, so what breaks there is the event database, not a frame of video.
+If your storage lives on a NAS, run camera.ui on the NAS instead and record locally from there.

 ## Rough sizing